julienba/play2-mustache/README.md

 ### Active the plugin

-create a file conf/play.plugins something like that inside:
+create a file conf/play.plugins with something like that inside:

 ```
 1500:org.jba.MustachePlugin